scionproto/scion/doc/dev/design/protobuf-API-version.rst

     required int32 max = 1;
     required int32 min = 2;
   }

-The `api_version` is an integer that is incremented whenever any of the APIs of any component changes.
-The `api_version_minimum` is an integer that is incremented whenever any old API is removed.

 The `component_version` is a map `<component name> -> <component API version>`.
 The component API version is incremented whenever the component's API changes